MichaelTriguboff/Coursera-Student-Adviser/README.md

 All the above are captured in screenshots and included in this folder.

 I was unable to connect to webhook.
-I have contacted both the course instructors with the web link showing an empty response, but have not received a response.
+I have contacted both the course instructors and shared with them every screen shot of the relevant lab, but no one has come up with a solution.
 I also have contacted IBM Watson directly.
-We believe the problem has something to do with my domicile ( Australia) for which the IBM Watson Lite services are not available, and this has been a recurring problem for me in this course ( which the Coursera instructors acknowledge and have twice had to rectify at the Discovery end.
+IBM Watson believe the problem has something to do with my domicile ( Australia) for which the IBM Watson Lite services are not available, and this has been a recurring problem for me in this course ( which the Coursera instructors acknowledge and have twice had to rectify at the Discovery end).
+IBM Watson and the instructors are continuing to search for a solution, but I need to submit now.

 I believe that these enhancements will assist students in finding the most appropriate courses to fufill their objectives.